 Alaska Humpback Whale Stats:

 The best time to view humpback whales at Point Adolphus is between May and August.
-Point Adolphus is located in the Glacier Bay National Park and Preserve near Gustavus, Alaska.
+Point Adolphus is located near the Glacier Bay National Park and Preserve and Gustavus, Alaska.
 There are daily flights to Gustavus.
 Glacier Bay Country Inn in Gustavus is a comfortable and convenient place to stay to plan a kayaking trip to view the whales or charter excursions.